marcusbynoe/reading-notes/201/Class2.md

 4. `&&` = AND; chains two or more expressions so that *ALL* of them have to evaluate to true for the whole expression to return true.

 - `| |` = OR; chains two or more expressions so *ONE* or *MORE* of them have to individually evaluate to true for the whole expression to return true.

+## Things I want to know more about

+How to use comparison and logical operators correctly.